If you decide to take a short trip to Paris and wonder what you can do in 72 hours in Paris, is this article for you?

 Visit Eiffel Tower and have a picnic in Champs De Mars

 A trip to Paris is never completed without visiting this world’s most recognizable landmarks, the reason French call it aLa Tour Eiffel.

 Situated on the Champ de Mars (famous tourist district), a vast green space in Paris for the public, Eiffel Tower overlooks the river Seine.

 Champ de Mars

-Depending on your arrival time, you can always have a picnic in Champ de Mars while touring the Eiffel tower.
+Depending on your arrival time, you can always picnic in Champ de Mars while touring the Eiffel tower.

-If you want to get some good pictures or want to embrace the best view of the Eiffel tower, the Following spots are great to admire the view of the Iron Lady:
+If you want to get some good pictures or want to embrace the best view of the Eiffel tower, the Following spots are great for admiring the view of the Iron Lady:

 - Riverboat cruise on the Seine

 - Montparnasse Tower, 56th-floor Observatory